RobbieTall/Plannera-ab/README.md

   npx prisma generate
   ```

-- Push the schema to the connected database (Vercel Postgres or PlanetScale) without generating a migration:
+- Push the schema to the connected Neon database without generating a migration:

   ```bash
   npx prisma db push